Ivan Magomu

 Magomu has been described as one of the best flyhalves Uganda has ever produced, and has been compared to 2007 Africa Cup champion Edmond Tumusiime who has since admitted that Magomu is miles better than he was.

 Professional career

-Magomu holds a Bachelor of Law degree from Uganda Christian University and is currently undergoing his bar course at the Uganda Law Development Center.
-In 2021, he was named as a member of the legal commission of the Uganda Olympic Committee.
+Magomu holds a Bachelor of Laws degree from Uganda Christian University and a Post Graduate Diploma in Legal Practice (Bar Course) from Law Development Center.
+In 2021, he was appointed to the legal commission of the Uganda Olympic Committee.

+He is also a Young & Emerging Leaders Project (YELP) fellow in the LeO Africa Institute Class of 2023.